 Step 1: In the bowl of a stand mixer with a paddle attachment, add sourdough starter, all-purpose flour, salt, water, and sugar, and mix for 2-3 minutes.
 Cover with plastic wrap or a lid and allow to ferment at room temperature overnight or up to 12 hours.
 For best results, avoid using a towel as a cover because a hard crust may form on top of the dough from exposure to air.

-Step 2: The next day, heat a cast iron skillet over medium heat and add butter.
+Step 2: The next day, heat a large skillet over medium heat and add half of the butter.
+(I make these in two batches, four or five at a time.)
 The temperature and time may be dependent on your stove and the type of skillet you use.
 Butter the inside of the crumpet rings and place them in the hot pan.

 Step 3: Sprinkle the baking soda on top of the fermented batter and mix until a smooth batter forms.